Holomorphic curves in exploded manifolds: Kuranishi structure: Relative complex structure and orientation of Kuranishi charts

 and

 These open substacks $\mathcal U_{i,k}$ satisfy all the requirements of Claim \ref{well order} above.

 \

-Compatibility between $K_{j,t}$ and $K_{i,t}$ for $j\prec i$ will only be required on the intersection of $\mathcal U_{j,i}$ with $\mathcal U_{i,i}$.
-Similarly, choose some open neighborhood $O$ of $\Mod'\subset \Mod$ so that the closure of $O$ is contained in the neighborhood of $\Mod'$ on which a $t$-trivialization is already chosen.
-Our new $t$-trivialization shall only be required to agree with the already chosen $t$-trivialization on $O$.
+For $j\prec i$, we only require compatibility between $K_{j,t}$ and $K_{i,t}$ on the intersection of $\mathcal U_{j,i}$ with $\mathcal U_{i,i}$.
+Similarly, when matching a given $t$--trivialization on a neighborhood of $\Mod'$, our new $t$--trivialization need only agree with the given $t$--trivialization on some fixed open neighborhood $O$ of $\Mod'\subset \dmod$ whose closure is contained in the domain of definition of our given $t$--trivialization.